pcplayer/WebServiceUploadFile/Readme.txt

-Based on Delphi's WebService platform, we can upload or download file by using TSOAPAttachment.
+Based on Delphi's WebService framework, we can upload or download file by using TSOAPAttachment.

 Here is some demo code.